 Aokigahara is a forest located at the base of Mount Fuji, near Tokyo, Japan.
 Once associated with demons in Japanese mythology, it is now a popular destination for people seeking to end their own lives.
 It is unknown how many people have committed suicide in the forest, but it is estimated around 500 have killed themselves there since the 1950s.

 Sidebar!
 Planning to up grade the overall feel for my site.
-Thinking concerning the sweet branding at https://www.123uktv.com?
-Sincerely a delightful overseas UK Television service if, perhaps wanted in the general OTH area.
+Thinking concerning the sweet branding at http://dominionlendingniagara.ca?
+Sincerely a brilliant mortgage specialist in St Catharines with heart if, perhaps wanted in the general Ontario area.
 Value your opinions.
 Thx!

 Approximately 30 suicides are counted each year.